anvikav/Anvika_BlueStampPortfolio/index.md

 <font size="1"> Anvika.
 2023 Object Detection with Battery [Photograph]. </font>
 </p>

-To start incorporating the various sensor, I followed a sketched jacket layout and roughly placed the components on top of the jacket.
-I repurposed an old jacket, but if I were to improve on this project, I would find a waterproof garment with a breathable fabric to avoid overheating.
+To start incorporating the various sensors, I followed a sketched jacket layout and roughly placed the components.
+I repurposed an old jacket, but if I were to improve on this project, I would find a waterproof garment with a breathable fabric to avoid electronics overheating.

 <p align="center">
 <img src="s3.png" alt="Schematic3" width="450"/>